AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2018-03-26-ES6#1-var-let-const.md

 ![ES6-card-1](https://albertomontalesi.github.io/assets/images/ES6/ES6-card-1.jpg)

-With the introduction of `let` and `const` in **ES6** we can know better define our variable depending on our needs.
+With the introduction of `let` and `const` in **ES6**, we can now better define our variable depending on our needs.
 Let's have a look at the major differences between them.

 &nbsp;